“The difficulty lies in educating girls on the different types of engineering that exist.”

 In addition to her position at McCormick Taylor, Emily is also a member of the DVRPC VISSIM Study Advisory Committee, participates annually in the Futures Cities Competition, led the Engineers Club of Philadelphia Science Day activities, and is a member of WTS’ Transportation YOU Committee, a mentoring program for girls ages 13-18.

 While Emily’s interest in Traffic Engineering didn’t appear until college, today STEM programs and mentoring are great ways to educate girls on the different engineering fields.
-There are currently five main branches of civil engineering, with a total of 18 disciplines within them, so there are plenty of options for anyone to follow their passion.
+There are currently 5 main branches of civil engineering, with a total of 18 disciplines within them, so there are plenty of options for anyone to follow their passion.